The Pasir mine which KIDECO operates is located in Pasir regency (Kabupatan), Kalimantan province, over 1,300 km away from the Northeast of Jakarta.

 * Exact volumes can vary on new discovery resulting from exploration or mining

-KIDECO's coal is classified as sub-bituminous coal of 4,670~5,692Kcal/kg.
-With relatively high proportion of water and volatile matter and extremely low proportion of ash and sulfur, KIDECO coal is not only environmentally friendly and environment protection, but also for ash handling.
+KIDECO's coal is classified as coal of 4,670~5,692Kcal/kg.
+With relatively high proportion of water and volatile matter and extremely low proportion of ash and sulfur, KIDECO coal is not only advantageous for environment protection but also for ash handling.

 |Category||Pasir coal||Australian coal||Notes|